Cafe Gitane: 30 Years - Limited Slipcase Edition

 Quantity:

-PRE-ORDER $150
+BUY $150

 Through the voices of patrons, artists, and locals who have frequented the beloved Cafe Gitane, readers are sent back to an analogue New York, when NoLIta was still Little Italy, a quiet neighborhood tucked between SoHo and the Lower East Side, and downtown hummed with creative energy.
 Here a tiny, cosmopolitan French Moroccan cafe evolved into a cultural nexus: a meeting place and playground for everyone, from the most talented emerging artists to out-of-town visitors.